Wilkinsonville Water District

 An application for service must be received by the WWD office one week prior to the scheduled start date for construction.
 The application must be completed and the application fee paid prior to the start of construction.

 Water mains shall be buried a minimum of five feet and a maximum of six feet.
-Bank run sand (absolutely no rocks) must be placed on the bottom of the trench for its entire width and length to a minimum depth of six (6) inches for ductile iron and one (1) foot for PVCO Distribution Pipe (AWWA C909).
+Bank run sand (absolutely no rocks) must be placed on the bottom of the trench for its entire width and length to a minimum depth of six (6) inches for ductile iron.
 The bottom sand shall be raked or shoveled to form a level surface on which to rest the pipe.

 Bank run sand must be placed over the water main for the entire length and width of the trench a minimum of one (1) foot above the pipe.
 The sand shall be compacted around the pipe and leveled to form a uniform depth of sand for the entire length of the excavation.